Mayor of S.Korean capital found dead after writing apology to 'everyone' | Politics

 "I apologise to everyone," Park wrote in a note left on his desk and released by the city government with the permission of his family.
 "I thank everyone who was with me in my lifetime.
 I am so sorry to my family, to whom I have only caused pain."

 The note did not mention any allegations.
-A representative for Park's family issued a statement on their behalf saying it was time to let him go and urging people to avoid spreading "groundless statements."
+A representative of Park's family issued a statement on their behalf saying it was time to let him go and urging people to avoid spreading "groundless statements".

 "If acts of defaming him continue irrespective of the truth, we will sternly respond with legal action," said Moon Mi-ran, who formerly served as deputy mayor under Park.
 Many residents of Seoul, a city of nearly 10 million people, expressed shock over the sudden death of the former activist, women's rights advocate and lawyer who many saw as a potential presidential candidate.

-"I feel sorry, but apart from that there needed to be a clear explanation on the sexual harassment," Jeon Sung-jae, an office worker, commented on Park's death amid the reported allegations.
-"SHOCKING AND REGRETFUL"
+"I feel sorry, but apart from that there needed to be a clear explanation on the sexual harassment," said office worker Jeon Sung-jae.
+'SHOCKING AND REGRETFUL'

-As a lawyer in the 1990s, he won one of South Korea's earliest cases on sexual harassment, and strongly advocated for the cause of "comfort women" who were forced to work in Japan's wartime military brothels before and during World War Two.
 Park also praised women for their courage after a series of women accused powerful politicians and policymakers of sexual wrongdoings amid the #MeToo movement in 2018.
+A petition filed with the presidential Blue House, urging the special five-day funeral to be cancelled and the allegations to be investigated first, attracted more than 120,000 signatures within hours.

 Oh Keo-don, the former mayor of Busan, South Korea's second-largest city, and another major player in liberal politics, stepped down in April after acknowledging unnecessary physical contact with a female staffer.